DevPixelBear/sem/README.md

-my first integration of intellij
+my first integration of intelliJ

+workflow has been created